gaurikshirsagar456/Metro-Ride-In-Pune-Shortest-Path-Finder-for-Metro-/README.md

 ## 🛠️ Built With

 - 💻 Programming Language: C
-- 📚 Algorithm: Dijkstra’s Algorithm (Greedy Approach)
+- 📚 Algorithm: Dijkstra’s Algorithm

 ## 🔧 How to Run
 - For execution use ```node server.js``` command and type https://127.0.0.1/3000 in your browser.